zclass/zcash-patched-for-explorer/README.md

 * :incoming_envelope: Ask for help on the [Zcash](https://forum.z.cash/) forum.
 * :mag: Chat with our support community on [Rocket.Chat](https://chat.zcashcommunity.com/channel/user-support)

-Participation in the Zcash project is subject to a [Code of Conduct](code_of_conduct.md).
+Participation in the ZClassic project is subject to a [Code of Conduct](code_of_conduct.md).

 ### Building

-Build Zcash along with most dependencies from source by running:
+Build ZClassic along with most dependencies from source by running:

 ```
 ./zcutil/build.sh -j$(nproc)